Marcusw1/Stack-and-Node-class/README.md

 # Stack-and-Node-class
-This is a stack node implementation.
+This is a node implementation of a basic stack.